it-projects-llc/tg-addons/tg_website_sale_affiliate/README.rst

   * added smartbutton to show orders

+  * added smartbutton to show invoices

 * In affiliate model

   * Promotion program, which will used when creating sale order via affiliate

   * "Valid hours" and "Valid sales" settings are set to -1 (infinity)

+  * added possibility to disable affiliate by archiving it

 Credits
 =======